 The WEMWBS has been translated and validated into a number of languages, including: Bangla, Brazilian Portuguese, British Sign Language, Chilean Spanish, Chinese, Danish, Dutch, French, German, Greek, Japanese, Italian, Lithuanian, Norwegian, Spanish, Swedish and Urdu.

-The WEMWBS can be completed by individuals either on paper or on a computer.
+The WEMWBS is designed to be completed by individuals either on paper or on a computer.

 Scoring & Interpretation

-Further information on the WEMWBS and its use is available at
+Further information on the WEMWBS and its use is available from the University of Warwick.